Your primary care physician (PCP) is instrumental in helping you live a healthier life.

 Usually, patients will have an existing relationship with these doctors beforehand, although some do accept video visits for new patients.
 These visits are usually for non-emergency checkups and prescription renewals only.

-Telemedicine visits are either telephone appointments or held over video chat.
+Telemedicine visits are either telephone appointments or held over video conference.

-When you log into your appointment, your doctor will review with you any information you provided when scheduling your visit.
+When you log in to your patient portal for your appointment, your doctor will review with you any information you provided when scheduling your visit.
 Unlike an in-person office visit, your PCP cannot take your vital signs.
 Depending on your symptoms, your doctor may ask you to report your height, weight, blood pressure, temperature, or heart rate.

 When your exam is complete, your doctor will recommend any necessary treatments, medications, or specialists.
 Feel free to ask follow-up questions during this time.

-After your visit, a summary with details from your appointment will become available within your patient portal account.
+After your visit, a summary with details from your appointment will become available within your patient portal.

 PCP Visit Tips